The Cost of a Free Lunch: Evidence from U.S. Derivatives Markets: Path-Risk Term and Regression Specification

-$GBM_{i,t}^{OIS,1Y}$ and $GBM_{i,t}^{OIS,10Y}$ are path-risk terms derived from the path dependence of parity enforcement.
-They summarize implementation risk scaled by short-to-medium-term funding conditions and long-run capital opportunity cost, respectively.
-The empirical coefficients measure the magnitude of net directional enforcement pressure across the market.

-$BA^{\mathrm{med}}_{i,t}/\tau_{i,t}$ is a trading-friction term based on the median ATM bid--ask spread, summarizing execution cost, execution risk, and the tightness of market-making conditions.
-It is constructed so that a given bid--ask level maps more heavily into the annualized carry gap at shorter maturities.

-$NFCI_t$ is the Chicago Fed National Financial Conditions Index, proxying for system-wide funding stress and financial tightening that individual option-market indicators alone cannot capture.

-$D_i^{\mathrm{SPX}}$ is a market dummy that separates the mean-level difference between SPX and RUT while maintaining a common slope structure.

-In sum, the specification first explains the carry gap through the GBM path-risk term and then supplements residual variation with trading frictions and financial conditions.
-The GBM terms are not auxiliary controls but the core block capturing the central empirical structure of the carry gap.
+In sum, the specification explains the carry gap through a GBM path-risk block, supplemented by trading-friction and financial-condition variables.
+The GBM terms are the central explanatory objects, not auxiliary controls.